 Also for rent, the Youth Recreation Room is a large, open space that is perfect for arts and crafts or youth get-togethers.
 Arrange and use it as you’d like.
-It includes 2 round craft tables with folding chairs, foosball table, air hockey table, and lounge area with 2 couches and 2 armchairs, as well as a utility sink and a bathroom.
+It includes 2 round craft tables with folding chairs, foosball table, ping pong table, air hockey table, and lounge area with 2 couches and 2 armchairs, as well as a utility sink and a bathroom.

 The Meeting House has a usage fee agreement with Tents for Rent.
 This diagram illustrates that a 40×80′ tent can fit between the Meeting House and High St.

 All parking is free.
 There is 1 ADA Van Accessible space and there are 4 regular parking spaces on the property; public spaces on either side of High St.; and 230 spaces in a public lot accessible by the driveway across from the Meeting House.

 - Free WiFi

 - Podium with Tilted Top